1063676/reproducible-research_homework/README.md

 -Part 4

-The R code to produce this is in my reproducible-research-homework repo.
+The R code to produce this is in my reproducible-research-homework repo: https://github.com/1063676/reproducible-research_homework/blob/main/exponential_virion_graph.R

 -Part 5